How To Use The Lovet Weekly Planner To Balance Your Work Flow

 Sometimes, when you get a new planner it takes a little bit of time to figure out the answers to how am I gonna use this?
 But with tasks stacking and your week ahead looking like the unknown is going to drop reality on you without a moment’s notice, you can’t spend too much time worrying about that!

 So we did that for you.

-The LOVET Planner is one of the first planners we created for Shop Lovet Agency.
+The LOVET Planner is one of the first planners we created for Lovet Planners.
 It’s not your standard planner, as one could hope from our shop.
 It’s created to inspire and organize your tasks in a weekly format.
 We’re not talking about your super basic 8 to 6 PM format.
 Read on, because it’s even more epic than you can imagine!

 Here’s how you can use the LOVET Planner as a tool to organize your weekly living and workflow.

 For starters, the LOVET Planner isn’t set up with dates.
 You fill as you go based on your needs.
 However, it is broken up into monthly sections.
 So at the beginning of each section, you’re given space to write down and manifest your month ahead.
 You can fill in…